ILFORD Enlargers

 Another web page illustrates and discusses Ilford's 35mm slide projectors.
 This page looks at the various darkroom enlargers marketed by Ilford for b&w printing.

 Ilford described the portable enlarger thus: "A precision enlarger for 35mm negatives which has been designed for portability.
 It folds into a well-finished hardwood box, size 16½"x14"x6" and weighs 17lbs.
 It may be erected in three separate positions according to the size of enlargement desired.
-In the position illustrated, enlargements may be made up to 10"x12".
-Other positions are show below (left).
+In the position illustrated (below left) enlargements may be made up to 10"x12".
+(Other positions are shown in the diagram, see lower left).

 The normal lens equipment is the Ross Resolux 5cm f3.5, but an adapter will take the 2in Wray or Dallmeyer f3.5 lenses if preferred.
 Focussing is not automatic but easily and accurately done.
 The negative carrier is glassless and cannot damage the negative."